 Taught by expert sociologists, this robustly academic social science course integrates global perspectives throughout the three years of study, providing a broader outlook and understanding of issues in society.

-91% of our final year sociology students agree our staff are good at explaining things – join us on live chat now to find out more, register to meet us at an Open Day, or watch an online presentation on our Sociology courses.
+90% of our final year students are in employment or further study within 6 months of graduating – join us on live chat now to find out more, or register to meet us at an Open Day.

 Next start date: